 Koko is based on the concept of crowdsourced cognitive therapy.
 In essence, the platform empowered its users to help each other think more hopefully about the world.
 Unlike traditional peer support platforms, all interactions on our service were supported and augmented by AI.

 At its peak, Koko was embedded into various social networks, including Tumblr, Kik and Pinterest.
-Individuals at risk of self-harm and suicide were identified programmatically, via deep neural net classifiers.
-These individuals were then routed to one of over 60 crisis lines around the world.
+Individuals at risk of self-harm and suicide are identified programmatically, via deep neural net classifiers.
+These individuals are then routed to one of over 60 crisis lines around the world.
 The whole process - a considerable advance over the status quo - led to a 23% increase in the rates at which users actually contacted these services (see our Harvard paper on this work).

 To help support this project, please follow us on Instagram at @koko.community or contact email@example.com.

 The Koko platform hashelped advance mental health research across a variety of domains, including suicide prevention, AI, and social psychology, among others.
 We chave ollaborated with many academic institutions, including Harvard, Stanford, UPenn, and the University of Cambridge.
 Some representative publications can be seen here.